sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 Thermal 5        59           68         0             N/A            N/A        False     20200529 01:49:39
 ```

-## 3 Multi-ASIC support

-Multi-asic support creates distinct namespace on a per-asic basis.
-Containers like SWSS, SYNCD, BGP, TEAMD will be running in each namespace i.e. on a per-asic basis.
-To support this architecture, separate REDIS instances with its set of databases are running per asic.
-However, a single instance of the PMON container runs per linecard and it contains a set of sonic platform-daemons.

-* PSUd, ThermalCtrld do not require multi-asic support and run on the control-card.
-* Syseepromd does not require multi-asic support, but will run on both control-card and line-cards.
-* Xcvrd, Ledd require multi-asic support and run on the line-cards.

-### 3.1 Functional Changes
+#### 3.3.3 Xcvrd/SFP

-#### 3.1.1 Database Connections
+#### Requirements

-Database dockers run per namespace and PMON processes need to connect to each of these database instances.
+* Database connections per namespace - Database dockers run per namespace and PMON processes need to connect to each of these database instances.
+* Update per namespace port status - The pmon processes will need to run per-asic specific functinality ina a separate thread.

+#### Database Connections

 Below is a code snippet to introduce a new API *db_unix_connect*
 ```